united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## What's next?

-After the installation we will teach you how to access the microservicess through UMHLens.
+After the installation we will teach you how to access the microservices through UMHLens.
 Click [here](/docs/getstarted/managingthesystem) to learn how.